Dennis Schmitt: Career

-Two years later, in 2005, Schmitt discovered a new island formed by the retreat of an ice shelf in East Greenland.
+Two years later, in 2005, Schmitt discovered a new island revealed by the retreat of an ice shelf in East Greenland.
 Uunartoq Qeqertaq, Inuit for "The Warming Island", lies 400 miles north of the Arctic Circle.
 The Sierra Club reported on a Schmitt quote to The New York Times:

-"We felt the exhilaration of discovery.
-We were exploring something new.
-But of course, there was also something scary about what we did there.
-We were looking in the face of these changes, and all of us were thinking of the dire consequences."

 Expeditions

-Schmitt is also credited with the July 2007 discovery of another of the candidates to the "northernmost island on Earth"-title, named Stray Dog West by expedition member Holly Wenger.
+Schmitt is also credited with the July 2007 discovery of another candidate for the "northernmost" title, named Stray Dog West by expedition member Holly Wenger.
 Stray Dog West, at 83º40'30", belongs to a shifting, semi-permanent archipelago locked in the sea ice north of Peary Land in northeast Greenland, named the Stray Dog Islands.
-The first island of the archipelago was discovered on July 10, 1996 by Steve Gardiner and Jim Schaefer and is commonly known as the 1996 ATOW Island after the 1996 American - Top Of The World Expedition.
+The first island of the archipelago was discovered on July 10, 1996, by Steve Gardiner and Jim Schaefer and is commonly known as the 1996 ATOW Island after the 1996 American – Top Of The World Expedition.

 Schmitt was the first person to climb the highest point of the Daly Range, part of the northernmost mountain chain on Earth, as well as Alaska's Brooks Range from Point Hope to the Mackenzie River, and made the first traverse of Axel Heiberg Island, northern Canada.
 He also crossed the sea ice of the Bering Straits to the Soviet Union, and travelled through Eskimo villages of eastern Siberia.
-Upon his return, the FBI detained and released Schmitt without charge.
+Upon his return, the FBI detained Schmitt but released him without charge.